yablochnyi/app-crud-api-prestashop/README.md

 - Access after authorization
 - Output from the product database in the form of a table
 - CRUD for products
-- Import to Excel
+- Export/Import

 ## Technological stack

 - Laravel 9
-- jQuery DataTables
+- Yajra DataTables
 - MySQL database

 ## Instalation